 Fundamentals: Feedback

 Macros often need to present information to the user or prompt them for values.
-This is very true when debugging macros, but also true in just their regular use.
+This is particularly true when debugging macros, but also applies to their regular use.
 For this purpose, SmartCAM's macro system provides two commands.
 One displays information to the user, the other prompts the user for information.

 Using the PAUSE Command